Balance-Analytics-io/BALANCE_Media_Preview/posts/pool-landscape-report-june-2023-week-1/pool-landscape-report-june-2023-week-1.md

 - One (1) existing pool was added to the NEW GIRL group (the pool has approximately 51 mADA).
 This is a very curious development, with NEW GIRL creating new pools and group activity.

+***Note: If you are curious exactly which pools, you'll need to join the Matrix Group Edits Chat to find out.
+See below.***

 ### Huge Drop in Staked Ada on May 18th
 On May 18th there was a pretty big drop in Staked Ada!
 This was attributed to Binance continuing to de-stake Ada.
 But then, a few days later, a pretty decent U-Turn?
 What is going on?